“The electric bass is such a big instrument, I have small hands; Can I even play it?”

 The best part is that this doesn’t affect the sound or versatility in most cases, provided you pick a good-quality instrument.
-Yes, there is a lack of upper overtones due to shorter strings, but you do get fatter “boomy” bass to compensate for that.
+Yes, there is a lack of upper overtones due to shorter strings, but you do get a fatter “boomy” bass to compensate for that.

 Can I Play 5 String Bass with Small Hands?

-Since 5-string basses have wider necks they’re quite a bit harder than 4-string basses.
+Since 5-string basses have wider necks, they’re quite a bit harder than 4-string basses.
 This problem amplifies if you have smaller hands.

-Luckily, there are still great 5-string options that come with slightly narrower nut-width and smaller string-spacing.
+Luckily, there are still great 5-string options that come with slightly narrower nut-width and smaller string spacing.
 You can also get short-scale versions of them.
 These can be ideal if you want to play a 5-string with small hands.